KPSS2017/Measuring-Technological-Innovation-Over-the-Long-Run-Extended-Data/README.md

 We provide two updated data sets constructed from the paper here:

-- **PatentSimilarityImportanceBreakthrough_forPost2022.csv**: Patent level panel data with patent similarities, importance, and breakthrough indicators from 1836 to 2022
+- **PatentSimilarityImportanceBreakthrough_forPost2022.csv**: Patent level panel data with patent forward (impact) and backward (novelty) similarities, importance, and breakthrough indicators from 1836 to the present
-- **PatentFullCPC_forPost2022.csv**: Patent-CPC class match data spanning from 1836 to 2022
+- **PatentFullCPC_forPost2022.csv**: a dataset containing the assigned CPC technology class to all patents issued from 1836 to 2022
-- **PatentPairwiseCitations_forPost2022.csv**: Patent citation pairs up to 2022
+- **PatentPairwiseCitations_forPost2022.csv**: A dataset that contains updated citation pairs from the original paper augmented with data from the USPTO until the end of 2022

 For the patent-level panel data, the variable definitions are: